aaronabramov/k9/README.md

 Sometimes `assert_matches_snapshot!` has its limitations, for example, there can't be more than one snapshot per test, snapshot file needs to be opened separately to see its content and sometimes too many files are hard to maintain.

 To simplify things a little bit, there is `assert_matches_inline_snapshot!` macro.
 Instead of storing snapshot string in a separate file it will update rust source file directly with a string literal containing snapshot.
-E.g.

 ```rust
 use k9::*;